-- 1st offense cell phone or ear devices will be confiscated and can be picked up at the end of the day by the student. - 2nd offense student will drop off phone or ear devices in office and pick it up each day for 10 days, parent notification will be sent through behavior offense write up in Skyward. - 3rd offense phone or ear devices will be confiscated and parent will be called to pick up the cell phone or ear devices.
+- 1st offense cell phone or ear devices will be confiscated and can be picked up at the end of the day by the student. - 2nd offense students will drop off phone or ear devices in the office and pick it up each day for 10 days, parent notification will be sent through behavior offense write up in Skyward. - 3rd offense phone or ear devices will be confiscated and parents will be called to pick up the cell phone or ear devices.
 Phone or ear devices privilege is lost for 30 days.
-Phone or ear devices be released only to the parents or guardian. - Insubordination after the 3rd offense could include: parent meeting, ISS/OSS, or further disciplinary action as determined by the Administration.. - If students are failing any class at mid-quarter or at the end of marking period they will be subjected to a 10 school day phone or ear devices suspension.
-Students will be able to use their phones or ear devices after proof of passing all their classes.
+Phone or ear devices are released only to the parents or guardian. - Insubordination after the 3rd offense could include: parent meeting, ISS/OSS, or further disciplinary action as determined by the Administration.

-Failure by a student to surrender a phone or ear devices that is operational during class times between 8:00 - 3:30 will be viewed as insubordination.
+Failure by a student to surrender a phone or ear device that is operational during class times between 8:00 - 3:30 will be viewed as insubordination.